agoravoting/agora-ciudadana-box/README.md

 Wait for the provisioning to finish

-If you want to use it as is with the default configuration (which only makes if it's a test or development machine, otherwise it's completely UNSAFE), you need to add the following lines to /etc/hosts (from root user):
+If you want to use it as is with the default configuration (which only makes if it's a test or development machine, otherwise it's completely UNSAFE), you need to add the following lines to /etc/hosts (from root user) on the host machine:

 * echo "127.0.0.1 local.dev" > /etc/hosts
 * echo "127.0.0.1 sentry.local.dev" > /etc/hosts